Win free sequencing from a PacBio service provider in your area

 Current Local SMRT Grant Programs

-Award: Up to 4 SMRT Cells and some bioinformatic support
+Award: Two awards of up to 2 Sequel II SMRT Cells and bioinformatic support each

 See the official rules.